omkarpatil06/vae-mixed-precision/README.md

 Adjust parameters in `configuration.py` to customize the evaluation:

+- `data` : Select the dataset for training
+- `model_type` : Select the model type for training
 - `batch_size`: Batch size for training
 - `num_epochs`: Maximum number of training epochs
 - `learning_rate`: Initial learning rate